John Stevens Shop / Apprentices Materials

 Arrangement

-The materials are organized into 2 series.
-Series 1 contains materials related to the John Stevens Shop itself and Series 2 contains files for many of Ade Bethune's apprentices.
+The materials are organized into two series, both arranged alphabetically.
+Series 1 contains materials related to the John Stevens Shop itself, and Series 2 contains files for many of Ade Bethune's apprentices.

 Aquisition